bioimagesuiteweb/examples/step10/README.md

       });

-When the copying is done, we create the new package.json file in `build/web` based on what we know about the dependencies of the electron app (from web/electronpreload.js).
+When the copying is done, we create the new package.json file in `build/web` based on what we know about the dependencies of the electron app from web/electronpreload.js.

-#### Step 3-6 -- packaging
+#### Step 3-6 — packaging

 These are performed in the `electronpackage` task.
-This is mostly boilerplate code -- see the comments inside this for a description of what is going on.
+This is mostly boilerplate code — see the comments inside this for a description of what is going on.

      gulp.task('electronpackage', (done) => {